zachporreca/zachporreca.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to the site!
 Go ahead, take a look around; I'll wait here.
-Wow, okay; get comfy why don't you? (but not too comfy!
+Wow, oka.
+Get comfy why don't you? (but not too comfy!
 This is a PROFESSIONAL webiste after all)

 Whoa!
 Back already?
 Yeah, maybe I should build up the site more... stay tuned!